 Corrugated cardboard is everywhere in our society.
 Break down cardboard boxes and slide them into the cardboard recycling container at each recycling center.
 If you have curbside recycling service you can cut the cardboard to small enough pieces to fit into your recycling bin.

-Computers can be recycled as part of the electronics collection occurring daily from 9:30 am to 3:30 pm at the District Office, 1100 S. Detroit St., in Bellefontaine.
+Computers can be recycled as part of the electronics collection occurring Monday - Friday from 9:30 am to 3:30 pm at the District Office, 1100 S. Detroit St., in Bellefontaine.